rafayet-git/overthewire-writeups/leviathan/README.md

 The problem with system calls in a program is that they do not preserve the true file names that we input, such as filenames that include spaces.
 For example, if i make a file called `a b` and run `ltrace ./printfile "a b"` , the program will call `access("a b")` , which will return true, but then it will run `system(/bin/cat a b)`.
 This will make cat attempt to print contents of `a` and `b`, both files that do not exist.

 I used this approach to get the password for the next level.
-To make things easier, I made a temp folder in `/tmp` and gave it full access perms to everyone else, then made a symlink to `/etc/leviathan_pass/leviathan3` as `pwfile`.
+To make things easier, I made a temp folder in `/tmp` and gave it full access perms to everyone else, then made a symlink to `/etc/leviathan_pass/leviathan3` as `pwfile` (A symlink is basically a shortcut to the original file, allowing us to treat it like it's in a different location).
 I then made another file called `pwfile no`, then run the program using that filename.

 ```
 leviathan2@gibson:~$ ls -la